 In particular regarding;

-Presentations are from North Sea specialists as well as from scholars who position their case-study within a wider historical, geographical or sociocultural context.
-The three-day programme foresees morning presentations and chaired thematic workshops in the afternoon, during which a more intensive exchange can take place between the morning’s presenters and the researchers presenting papers.
+The three-day programme foresees morning presentations and chaired thematic workshops in the afternoon, during which a more intensive exchange can take place between presenters, junior researcher and the audience.